 As a result, because this monitor is a bit more expensive than the norm, they had the room to increase the panel quality a little bit.
 And so they did, leaving the IPS glowing subtly and greatly enhancing the accuracy, allowing this monitor to shine with its rich colors.

-Returning to the screen’s brightness ratio, they thankfully chose not to skimp on this critical aspect.
+Returning to the screen’s brightness ratio, the manufacturer thankfully chose not to skimp on this critical aspect.
 They increased the potential buyers of this monitor even more by adding 400 nits to the screen, which is now one of the best brightness ratios for displays.

 This ratio enables the screen to offer exact images even when exposed to direct sunlight, which is a significant benefit for individuals who will be using the monitor in a bright area during the day.